SMCS Home

 Academics is the center of SMCMS’ well-rounded educational offerings, and it is reflected in our students’ test taking.

-St. Mary Catholic Schools uses the Measures of Academic Progress (MAP) tests to track the scholastic progress and our students consistently score well above average in all areas on MAP tests.
+St. Mary Catholic Schools uses Renaissance STAR 360 and FORWARD to track the scholastic progress and our students consistently score well above average in all areas.

-MAP is a computer-based assessment program that uses questions of increasing difficulty based on the student’s current academic level and shows an individual’s progress over time.
-MAP tests are administered in the fall and spring of each school year, and the data helps educators gain an understanding of each child’s current academic level in comparison to that of the 5.1 million students who take the tests nationwide.
+STAR 360 is a computer-based assessment program that uses questions of increasing difficulty based on the student’s current academic level and shows an individual’s progress over time.
+STAR 360 tests are administered in the fall and winter of each school year, and the data helps educators gain an understanding of each child’s current academic level in comparison to that of the 5.1 million students who take the tests nationwide.
+FORWARD testing is done in the spring of each year.
 The assessment provides nearly immediate data that is used to assist teachers in:

 • Identifying student strengths, for both individuals and groups of students